Legalunicorn/dotfiles/README.md

-Previews, some notes of the cofig files, and lastly settings changes using GUI
+Previews, some notes of the config files, and lastly settings changes using GUI

 # Previews